 Although the tents on this list are all categorized as 4 person tents, that doesn’t mean they all measure the same.
-Most of the tents reviewed are less than 60 square feet.
+Most of the tents reviewed are less than 60 sq feet.

-Another helpful “rule” is to give every person in the tent 20 square feet if you like it to be roomy.
-If you’re backpacking and don’t mind sacrificing personal space for weight and size, 15 square feet per person is enough.
+Another helpful “rule” is to give every person in the tent 20 sq feet if you like it to be roomy.
+If you’re backpacking and don’t mind sacrificing personal space for weight and size, 15 sq feet per person is enough.

 Storage Space & Organization

-A tent is a compromised space so it’s important to prioritize organization.
+A tent is a compromised living space so it’s important to prioritize organization.
 Having different storage including gear lofts, mesh pockets and, most importantly, vestibules, is ideal.

-A vestibule is an additional space you get outside the tent underneath the fly.
+A vestibule is an additional space (not a living space) you get outside the tent underneath the fly.
 It’s usually floorless, but you can lay a tarp to protect your things.

-I find small storage pockets must-haves in a tent.
+I find small storage pockets must-haves inside the tent.
 They don’t take up extra space or add weight, but they give you areas to store your essentials and keep your electronics and glasses from getting lost.

 The best 4P tent will definitely have lots of storage options.
 As you get cheaper, the design will tend to be less thought through.
 I’m not saying that the best 4 man tent will naturally be the most expensive.
 Nor am I saying that the more features a four person tent has, the better it will be.
 But there is a correlation between price and quality, especially when it comes to storage and organisation.